FT-Autonomous/particle-filter-sim/README.md

 [x_pos, y_pos, x_length, y_length]
 ```
 Note here that the screen has dimensions of `(400, 300)` and that in pygame down is the positive direction of the y-axis.

+## Exercise Handout
+This simulator was originally created with the goal of being a teaching exercise.
+A lab handout version of the can be found in the `exercise` branch.
+This version has just a very simple baseline particle filter class that does not work.
+Students can then write the particle filter class themselves without having to worry about the rest of the simulator working in the background.

+The velocity of the car is also given some noise as this would happen with real odometry data.
+This noise is then reduced by a Kalman filter class.
+This could also be taken out and given as an lab exercise, see [kalman-filter-sim](https://github.com/lilpharaoh1/EKF-sim)